yegor256/blog/_drafts/_cre.md

   * **Enhance**.
     I may do something to increase the positive impact of the effect `E3`.
 For example, I may prepare a similar API and make it market ready.
-When Blockchain API dies, I immediately launch mine and start promoting it with "Hey, those guys are dead, switch here now!"
-I'm kidding, but you got the idea.
+When the Blockchain API dies, I immediately launch mine and start promoting it with "Hey, those guys are dead, switch here now!"
+I'm kidding, but you get the idea.

 So, simply put, we can have a plan attached either to a risk or to an effect.
 We can either do something with the probability or with the impact.
 Well, we